Chamali27/uk-visa-study-work-analysis/README.md

 2. Open the `.pbix` file in Power BI Desktop to explore the dashboards
 3. Review SQL scripts in the `sql` folder to see data cleaning and analysis steps
 4. Explore the raw and cleaned datasets in the `dataset` folder for additional analysis
-5. Read the research paper in `research-paper/` for detailed methodology and insights
+5. Read the report in `project-report/` for detailed methodology and insights

 ---